The-Balance-FFXIV/balance-static/content/jobs/ranged/dancer/comprehensive-guide-for-dnc-in-shadowbringers.md

 # Understanding Fan Dance (and weaving oGCDs in general)

 Feathers are a resource the Dancer can use to perform Fan Dances that are weaved between the GCDs of weaponskills (called oGCDs).
-You have a 50% chance to earn a feather upon successfully landing a hit with any of your proc GCDs (Reverse Cascade and Fountainfall for single target GCDs, Rising Windmill and Bloodshower for AoE GCDs).
+You have a 50% chance to earn a Feather upon successfully landing a hit with any of your proc GCDs (Reverse Cascade and Fountainfall for single target GCDs, Rising Windmill and Bloodshower for AoE GCDs).
 You can hold up to 4 Feathers.
 How many Feathers you have can be seen on your Fourfold Feather gauge:\
 ![](https://cdn.discordapp.com/attachments/458951851610734595/890406241522814986/unknown.png)\
 (Showing the DNC holding four Feathers)